Seven7Up/alpine-builder/README.md

     sudo ./build-alpine -h

-After building image an **Dockerfile** WILL BE created, you should run it like that:
+After building image a **Dockerfile** WILL BE created, you should run it like that:

     docker build . -t $USER/alpine:0.1